 Racing while training (and vice versa)

-With regard to racing, the Build phase is a good time to throw in a few low-priority races into the mix in lieu of structured workouts week in and week out.
+With regard to racing, the build phase is a good time to throw in a few low-priority races into the mix in lieu of structured workouts week in and week out.
 While I wouldn’t recommend scheduling a 70.3 event during this phase, you might want to consider sharing the load and participating as a relay team.
-You also have the options of joining open water swim events, time trials or road racing, or signing up for a 21K fun run or a shorter distance multisport event.
+You also have the option of joining open-water swims, time trials or road racing, or signing up for a 21K run or a shorter distance multisport event.
 Again, it’s important to emphasize that the assumption here is that you’ve done the recommended amount of base work needed to support the physiological demands of this next phase.

 If you have any questions, feedback, or suggestions, comment below or e-mail at [email protected].